benhill-401-advanced-javascript/reading-notes/ds&a/hash-tables.md

 - _Hash:_ A hash is the result of some algorithm taking an incoming string and converting it into a value that could be used for either security or some other purpose.
 A hashtable is used to determine the index of the array.
 - _Buckets:_ are what is contained in each index of the array of the hastable.
 Each index is a bucket.
 An index could potentially contain multiple key/value pairs if a collision occurs.
-- _Collisions:_ A collision is what happens when more than one key gets hashed to the same location of the hastable. [_Check out the wiki collision resolution!_](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution)
+- _Collisions:_ A collision is what happens when more than one key gets hashed to the same location of the hastable.
+[Check out the wiki collision resolution](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution)

 ## Why do we use them?